xonq/tutorials/annotationPipeline.md

 #### Is everything spelled correct and do the PATH(s) exist?
 - most of my errors are due to spelling mistakes or using non-existent directories

+- are your paths or relative? if relative, are you in the correct directory?

 - sometimes flags, like `-o / --output`, need directories and sometimes they need files; these are made clear in the tutorials